 A healthy and well functioning digestive system is a cornerstone of good health.
 Yet, digestive problems are extremely common.
 They are one of the most common reasons for people to seek health care.
 With symptoms ranging from mild to severe.
 Conditions include bloating or constipation, ulcers, inflammatory bowel disease and colon cancer.

 One reason digestive problems are increasing is that digestive function declines with age.
-When symptoms appear people start to self medicate.
-Over the counter medications for conditions like heartburn with over the counter medication.
+When symptoms appear people start to self medicate, using over the counter medications for conditions like heartburn.
 Yet sometimes this only creates more problems and makes gut health worse.

 Whats more, chronic digestive conditions can lead to what may seem unrelated conditions.
 For example, a leaky gut can lead to inflammatory or autoimmune conditions in other parts of the body.
 So it is important not to ignore these digestive problems.

 Of course, not all digestive problems resolve with simple dietary and lifestyle changes.
 Even adding in targeted supplements, nutrients or herbal remedies may not be enough.
 However, many can be substantially improved within a relatively short space of time by following a 4R approach.